DNA Transfer in Criminal Cases

 Extensive preparations are generally conducted in anticipation of substantive hearing.
 Which may include cross examination and evidence in chief scenarios specific to the matter .

-DNA QUESTIONS
+DNA TRANSFER QUESTIONS

 What is DNA transfer in forensic cases?

 DNA transfer refers to the movement of DNA from a person to an object or surface.
 This can occur through direct contact (primary transfer) or indirectly via another person or object (secondary transfer).
-In forensic cases, DNA transfer means that the presence of DNA does not necessarily indicate direct contact or involvement in an alleged offence.

 Can DNA be transferred without a person touching an object?